Argument III

 Dear Friends,

-Additionally, although they assert that the primary focus of the fourth commandment is to "keep the Sabbath holy," their behavior says just the opposite.
+Finally, although the UCG asserts that the primary focus of the fourth commandment is to "keep the Sabbath holy," their behavior says just the opposite.
 The word "keep" means to preserve something in the state it was given.
-When God created the Sabbath as well as when He gave the fourth commandment, He never intended profane labor to be performed on it.
+When God created the Sabbath, as well as when He gave the fourth commandment, He never intended profane labor to be performed on it.
 Today, the UCG actually considers such sin as necessary in our modern world.
-Furthermore, they teach that God approves of His people seeking Sabbath-breakers out and paying them for the fruit of their sin.
+Furthermore, they teach that God approves of His people seeking out Sabbath-breakers and paying them for the fruit of their sin.
 I am just curious, but how does that "keep (preserve) the Sabbath holy"?

 Respectfully,